 You can eat chicken soup throughout the duration of the flu to help keep you hydrated and satiated; just be sure to watch the salt content.

-While you might think of garlic as a food-flavoring agent, it’s actually been used in alternative medicine for a variety of ailments for centuries.
-One study of garlic supplements in adults with the flu found enhanced immunity and reduced symptom severity.
+While you might think of garlic as a food-flavoring agent, it’s actually been used in alternative medicine for a variety of ailments for centuries. of garlic supplements in adults with the flu found enhanced immunity and reduced symptom severity.

 You don’t necessarily have to take supplements, though.
 Eating raw garlic may also be beneficial.
 Due to the immune-enhancing effects, consider eating garlic at the first signs of the flu.